somleng/freeswitch-config/README.md

 Take note of the `VpcEndpointId` which is required for the next step.

-3. Create a file called `policy.json` with the following contents replacing `SECRETS_BUCKET_NAME` with your the name of your new bucket and `VPC_ID` with the `VpcEndpointId` from the previous step.
+Next, create a file called `policy.json` with the following contents replacing `SECRETS_BUCKET_NAME` with your the name of your new bucket and `VPC_ID` with the `VpcEndpointId` from the previous step.

+This policy prevents unencrypted uploads and restricts access to the bucket to the VPC.

 ```json
 {